2120 Campus Drive

 |2017||FUSE Studios: Bringing Interest-driven, Integrated-STEAM Learning into Schools via Makerspaces|

 Selected PublicationsRamey, K. E. & Stevens, R. (Working Paper/In Press/Under Review).
-Tracing trails of becoming: Using CHAT to Understand Relations Between Interest, Identity Development, and Learning in Makerspace Classrooms.
+Interest development and learning in choice-based, in school, making activities: The case of a 3D printer.
 Learning, Culture, and Social Interaction.

 Ramey, K. E., Stevens, R., & Uttal, D. (Working Paper/In Press/Under Review).
 In-FUSE-ing STEAM learning with spatial reasoning: Distributed spatial sensemaking in school making and tinkering activities.
 Journal of Educational Psychology.